This blog may contain affiliate links. Read our disclosure policy for more info.

 This hike does not ease you into it.
 In fact, right from the beginning, the incline starts.
 Prepare yourself for switchbacks through the forest for an hour or so.

-I’m not going to sugarcoat it – this part sucks.
-It’s all uphill and since it’s through the forest there are no views at all.
+I’m not going to sugarcoat it – this part really is a challenge.
+It’s all uphill and since it’s through the forest, there are no views at all.
 If you’re like me, at this stage you’ll be wondering why the heck you signed up for this!

 The First Viewpoint